jake-sanvito/pdsnd_github/README.md

-This project is for the final submission for hte Udacity course \Programming for Data Science with Python'
+This project is for the final submission for the Udacity course 'Programming for Data Science with Python'

 ### Date created
 July 8th, 2023